 Age regression (often abbreviated as "agere") is a psychological phenomenon where a person's mind temporarily reverts to a younger state, typically as a response to stress, trauma, or overwhelming emotions.
-According to the American Psychological Association, this can be either voluntary or involuntary.
+According to the American Psychological Association (opens in a new tab), this can be either voluntary or involuntary.

 In the context of therapeutic age regression—which is what we focus on here—this is a voluntary, conscious practice where you intentionally access a younger mindset to: